mdn/content-kit-template/README.md

 1. FAQs.
 Questions you'd expect the presenter to get and how to answer them.
 1. Pictures/diagrams.

-Include this in your README.md file:
+# Include the following in your README.md file:

 # <Topic> Content Kit

-_Current as of Thing 0.2.4_ Please include some indication of what version of technology this supports or at least what date this kit was last updated.
+_Current as of Thing 0.2.4_ Include some indication of what version of technology this supports or at least what date this kit was last updated.

 ## Introduction/Summary

 * One sentence description of thing and its purpose
-* Prerequisites for the presenter - what knowledge and background will the presenter need?
+* Prerequisites for the presenter
+  * What knowledge and background will the presenter need?
-* Prerequisites for the audience - what knowledge and background will the audience need?
+* Prerequisites for the audience
+  * What knowledge and background will the audience need?
 For beginner level kits, please include even basics like understanding how to write a simple web page or understanding how to use an editor.
+* Technology level: is this technology well established or is it still experimental?
-* For any issues, please submit github issues against this repo.
+* For any issues, please submit github issues against this repo: include link here.

 ## Key Points